Skip to Content

 Spice-Souk dubai

-And of course no visit to Dubai would be compete without visiting the gold souq.
-There are many stores in the souq – as a westerner the biggest challenge is finding a store which carries the type of designs that you will find attractive.
+And of course no visit to Dubai would be compete without visiting the gold souk.
+There are many stores in the souq – as a Westerner, the biggest challenge is finding a store that carries the type of designs that you will find attractive.

 grand souq dubai